ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 ### Updating variables

-If you want to re-use an existing variable rather than creating new variables, that's no problem.
 It can get old coming up with different variable names for every step of the program.

-Instead, you can just throw away what you have in the box and put in something entirely different with the same assignment operator, `=`.
+Instead, we usually want to re-use existing variables.
+We can throw away what we have in the box and put in something entirely different with the same assignment operator, `=`.
 Type this:

 ```ruby
 s = "hi"